MIchaellikp/Delivery-System/README.md

 ### Auditability
 There is a default "Security_Admin" user that has the highest privilege of viewing system logs.
-Other users are added to the database through the Sign Up functionality before the main delivery system application.
+Other users are added to the database through the Log-in/Sign-up menu before the main delivery system application.

 1. This is the initial screen of the application.
 ```cmd